Bank of America: 2005 to 2007

-In 2001, McColl stepped down and named Ken Lewis as his successor.
+In 2001, McColl stepped down as CEO and named Ken Lewis as his successor.
 In 2004, Bank of America announced it would purchase Boston-based bank FleetBoston Financial for $47 billion in cash and stock.
 By merging with Bank of America, all of its banks and branches were given the Bank of America logo.
-At the time of merger, FleetBoston was the seventh largest bank in United States with $197 billion in assets, over 20 million customers and revenue of $12 billion.
+At the time of the merger, FleetBoston was the seventh-largest bank in the United States with $197 billion in assets, over 20 million customers, and revenue of $12 billion.
 Hundreds of FleetBoston workers lost their jobs or were demoted, according to The Boston Globe.